Podlite - a lightweight markup language

 associated string key.

-You can specify two or more entries for a single indexed text, by separating the entries with semicolons:
+Multiple entries for a single indexed text can be specified by separating the entries with semicolons:

 A X<hash|hashes, definition of; associative arrays>